userhas404d/TerraformMidServer/README.md

 ## Caveats

 - Complex passwords are not currently supported due to Character Entity Reference [limitations](https://docs.servicenow.com/bundle/jakarta-servicenow-platform/page/product/mid-server/task/t_SetupMIDServerRole.html) using the current `sed` replace method.
+- The expectation is that this is an ephemeral instance.
+The Mid Server service is not configured to start on system boot.

 ## How To Use This module